vivesm/IBMNotifierScripts/readme.md

     - \`Uptime Days\` is greater than or equal to 30.
 3. Create a policy in JAMF Pro that targets the smart group created in step 2.
     - Trigger: Recurring Check-in
-    - Execution Frequency: Once per computer
+    - Execution Frequency: Once per day
     - Add the \`restart-reminder.sh\` script to the policy.

 This will run the \`restart-reminder.sh\` script on computers that have not been restarted for 30 days or more.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check the [Issues](https://github.com/yourusername/restart-reminder/issues) page if you want to contribute.

-## License

-Distributed under the MIT License.
-See \`LICENSE\` for more information.